Why Does Temperature Affect your Sleep?

 If you are waking up only to find the clothes you went to bed in on the floor, you might as well just leave them off.
 But if that makes you uncomfortable, perhaps invest in a cooler pair of PJs.
 Materials such as bamboo visco, linen and even plain old cotton are good at wicking moisture away from your body.

 Help your body reach the perfect sleeping temperature

 Like we mentioned before, your core body temperature must drop a few degrees for you to fall asleep.
 A couple ways to assist in dropping your body temp include taking a warm bath about an hour before bed or working out in the evening (but remember to leave three hours after a strenuous workout before tucking in).
 Both these activities cause an increase in body temperature followed by a rapid drop.
 This drop in temperature is said to help you experience longer and deeper sleep.

-If you’ve spent a lifetime identifying as a “hot sleeper,” a mattress that helps you consistently sleep cooler isn’t just a game-changer, it’s a life-changer.
+If you’ve spent a lifetime identifying as a “hot sleeper,” a mattress and sheets that helps you consistently sleep cooler isn’t just a game-changer, it’s a life-changer.
 Imagine waking up every morning feeling refreshed, relaxed, and recharged — without sweaty feet, a clammy back, or a damp pillow.
 Take charge of your sleep health with these tips for staying cooler at night.